akweiss/RNA-seq-intro/R.md

   <img width="700" src="https://github.com/akweiss/RNA-seq-intro/blob/master/images/XIST_ERR188428_Vis.png">
 </p>

-From these plots, we see that in our samples XIST has 13 distinct isoforms.
+From these plots, we see that in our samples XIST has thirteen distinct isoforms.
+Of these, it appears that the eleventh isoform is the most highly expressed.

 # Final Thoughts